twidi/django-profile/README.txt

 Options you can use on settings.py:

-ACCOUNT_ACTIVATION_DAYS: Defines the maximum days that the activation e-mail will be valid.
-Example:
-	ACCOUNT_ACTIVATION_DAYS = 4

 EMAIL_VALIDATION: Defines if we are requiring an e-mail validation before activate an account.
 Example:
 	EMAIL_VALIDATION = True